What are the most spectacular roads in Bolivia?

 A memorable road trip to Abra Laguna Morijon

-Abra Laguna Morijon is a high mountain pass at an elevation of 4.901m (16,079ft) above the sea level, located in Sur Lípez Province in the Potosi Department of south-western Bolivia.
-It's one of the highest mountain roads of the country.
+Abra Laguna Morijon is a high mountain pass at an elevation of 4,901 m (16,079 ft) above sea level, located in the Sur Lípez Province of Bolivia.
+It's one of the highest roads in the country.

-La Cumbre is a high mountain pass at an elevation of 4.506m (14,783ft) above the sea level, located in the Cochabamba department in the center of Bolivia.
+Laguna Colorada is a shallow red salt lake at an elevation of 4.278m (14,035ft) above sea level, located in the Potosí department of Bolivia.

 Driving the road to Cerro Gigante is not a piece of cake

-Cerro Gigante is a high mountain pass at an elevation of 5.286m (17,342ft) above the sea level, located in the Kimsa Cruz mountain range in the Andes of Bolivia.
-The road to the summit is totally unpaved.
-It's one of the highest roads of the country.
+Cerro Gigante is a high mountain pass at an elevation of 5.286m (17,342ft) above sea level, located in the La Paz Department, in Bolivia.
+It's one of the highest roads in the country.

 The Road To Cerro Cañapa Has It All